 Update: One or more card offers in this post are no longer available.
 Check our Hot Deals for the latest offers.

 Do you know the difference between a “mile” and a “point”?
-The line between these two terms is becoming more blurred every day.
+It seems like every day the line between these two terms becomes more blurred — and more important.

-The biggest difference in MY mind between airline miles and regular ol’ bank points is an airline award chart.
-See, airline miles USED to operate like this:
+The biggest difference in my mind between airline miles and regular bank points is an airline award chart.
+See, airline miles used to operate like this:

 - You go to the airline website